 If it doesn’t earn bring in a decent paycheck, to some stereotypical parents that creative dream might not be worth chasing as it “isn’t practical” in the long term.
 Material success and making strides in one’s career is the pride and face of countless Asian families.
 To achieve this, it’s common sense to have a reputable job and dream that pays the bills and hit the shops.
 Arguably, professions in the arts involve evaluation while careers in fields like medicine and engineering have a higher potential of shielding one from (cultural and non-cultural) biases by employers and clients.

-In the months leading up to graduating from university with a Bachelor of Arts (majoring in Cultural Studies and Applied Maths), my mum kept hovering over my shoulder.
+In the months leading up to graduating from university with a Bachelor of Arts, my mum kept hovering over my shoulder.
 “Apply for jobs at the big companies like the Tax Office.
 Bureau of Statistics.
 Commonwealth Bank.
 More money,” she said each time she saw me sitting in front of my laptop in my room after classes.
 I would be looking up and chasing publication after publication after yet another publication in hope they’d take a look at articles I’ve written.